 Using the same-person MR estimates (αx→y) that were calculated as described above, we estimated γ and ρ representing the various paths from Xi to Yp.
 To quantify γ, the single-trait couple causal effect estimate (i.e. from the regression Xp∼Xi) were multiplied by the same-individual causal estimate (i.e. αx→y from Y ∼X).
 To quantify ρ, we first estimated the causal effect of Yi on Yp in multivariable MR (MVMR), to exclude any residual effect of X on phenotype Y from index to partner.
 Specifically, Yp was used as the independent variable with both Yi and Xi as independent variables (i.e. the MVMR was Yp∼Yi+Xi).
 We included both IVs from X and Y, pruned for independence (performed in PLINK with the options --clump-kb 10000 and --clump-r2 0.001 using the 1000 Genomes European samples as a reference).
 We took the coefficient of Yi as the direct causal effect from Yi to Yp (αyi→yp) and multiplied this by the same-individual causal estimate (αx→y).
 Finally, we estimated ω directly from our two-trait couple MR framework (αxi→yp).
 We compared the estimates of γ, ρ, and ω using a z-test to assess their difference and assessed their relationship using linear regression with the intercept forced through the origin.
 Finally, we assessed the proportion of ω that could not be explained merely by the paths quantified by γ and ρ.
 As γ and ρ are not perfectly independent, potentially due to correlation between X and Y or pleiotropic limitations of MR. We estimated the extent of dependence via the correlation between ρ and γ across the different trait pairs.
 To account for the duplicate signals due to this correlation, we removed the effects of γ from ρ by keeping the residuals from the linear regression ρ∼γ.
-We then estimated the proportion of variance explained (R2) of ω jointly by γ and the residualized ρ for γ by running a linear regression as follows: ρresid=residlmρ∼γ and then summing ρresid to γ.
+We then estimated the proportion of variance explained (R2) of ω jointly by γ and the residualized ρ.

 Results